heikkivihersalo/kotisivu-block-theme/README.md

 │   ├── theme.php // Main theme class.
 Loads all classes from theme folder
 ├── languages // WordPress main folder for translations ├── parts // Block theme style parts folder
+├── public // Other theme assets that are loaded on front-end and back-end (fonts and icons etc.)
+│   ├── fonts // Theme fonts.
+NOTE!
+Remember to add correct paths to theme.json │   │   ├── ...
-├── src // JS and CSS files that requires a build process (Blocks, theme CSS and JS) │   ├── blocks
+│   ├── icons // Theme icons.
+It is advisable to folder the icons accordingly ├── src // JS and CSS files that requires a build process (Blocks, theme CSS and JS) │   ├── blocks
 │   │   ├── core // Core block modifications